codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tomato blush?
-Because it saw the salad dressing.
+What do birds give out on Halloween?
+Tweets.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+On which day did the World Wide Web go online?
- 1. Radia Perlman
+ 1. December 17, 1996
- 2. Michael Roberts
+ 2. November 12, 1990
- 3. Vint Cerf
+ 3. November 24, 1995
- 4. Paul Vixie
+ 4. December 20, 1990

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  December 20, 1990
 </details>